M4 carbine: Improved M4

 In September 2010, the Army announced it would buy 12,000 M4A1s from Colt Firearms by the end of 2010, and would order 25,000 more M4A1s by early 2011.
 Additionally, the service branch planned to buy 12,000 M4A1 conversion kits in early 2011 and bought 65,000 more later that year.
 Eventually, the Army would upgrade all of its M4s to M4A1s, although the Marine Corps would largely abstain from the effort.
 Conversion of M4s to the M4A1 in the Army began in 2011, as part of the Product Improvement Program, which included the conversion of 300,000 M4 carbines to the M4A1.
-The 101st Airborne Division began fielding newly built M4A1s in 2012, and the U.S. 1st Infantry Division became the first unit to convert their M4s to M4A1-standard in May 2014.
+The 101st Airborne Division began fielding newly built M4A1s in 2012, and the U.S. 1st Infantry Division became the first unit to convert their M4s to M4A1 standard in May 2014.
 Upgrades included the heavier SOCOM barrel to better dissipate heat from sustained automatic firing, the full-auto trigger group with a more consistent trigger pull than the burst group's to enable better semi-automatic accuracy, and the ambidextrous selector lever for easier use with left-handed shooters.
-The M4-M4A1 conversion increases weapon weight from 7.46 lb to 7.74 lb, counting a back-up iron sight, forward pistol grip, empty magazine, and sling.
+The M4–M4A1 conversion increases weapon weight from 7.46 lb to 7.74 lb, counting a backup iron sight, forward pistol grip, empty magazine, and sling.
 Each carbine upgrade costs $240 per rifle, for a total cost of $120 million for half a million conversions.
 Three hundred conversions can be done per day to equip a brigade combat team per week, with all M4A1 conversions to be completed by 2019.

-In addition to upgrade kits, in April 2012, the U.S. Army announced it would begin purchasing over 120,000 M4A1 carbines to start reequipping front line units from the original M4 to the new M4A1 version.
+In addition to upgrade kits, in April 2012, the U.S. Army announced it would begin purchasing over 120,000 M4A1 carbines to start reequipping frontline units from the original M4 to the new M4A1 version.
 The first 24,000 were to be made by Remington Arms Company.
 Remington was to produce the M4A1s from mid-2013 to mid-2014.
 After completion of that contract, it was to be between Colt and Remington to produce over 100,000 more M4A1s for the U.S. Army.
 Because of efforts from Colt to sue the Army to force them not to use Remington to produce M4s, the Army reworked the original solicitation for new M4A1s to avoid legal issues from Colt.
 On 16 November 2012, Colt's protest of Remington receiving the M4A1 production contract was dismissed.
 Instead of the contract being re-awarded to Remington, the Army awarded the contract for 120,000 M4A1 carbines worth $77 million to FN Herstal on 22 February 2013.
 The order was expected to be completed by 2018.